When To Use This Strategy

-- the most important thing about who or what; and
+- the most important thing about who or what

 - the main idea

-- Teachers can use this activity to pair an ELL with a non-ELL student to support language development (see the following resource for more information: Reading Comprehension Strategies for English Language Learners .
+You might intentionally pair an English Learner with a fully-fluent student to support language development (see the following resource for more information: Reading Comprehension Strategies for English Language Learners .